tcellerier/AmazonDash-buttons/README.md

 ## How to
 ### Identify new buttons
-* sudo python new_dash_identify.py
+* sudo python amazondash_identify_new.py
   * Press the button and its mac address will show up

 ### Trigger actions
-* modify the file actions_dash.py with the button mac adresses and the actions to trigger
+* modify the file amazondash.py with the button mac adresses and the actions you want to trigger
-* sudo python actions_dash.py
+* sudo python amazondash.py

-### Automaticaly launch actions_dash.py at startup
+### Automaticaly launch amazondash.py at startup
-* Modify the file actions_dash
+* Modify the file amazondash
-* sudo cp actions_dash /etc/init.d/
+* sudo cp amazondash /etc/init.d/
-* sudo chmod 755 /etc/init.d/actions_dash
+* sudo chmod 755 /etc/init.d/amazondash
-* sudo update-rc.d actions_dash defaults (sudo update-rc.d actions_dash remove => remove auto start)
+* sudo update-rc.d amazondash defaults (sudo update-rc.d amazondash remove => remove auto start)

-* To start the service immediately : sudo service actions_dash start
+* To start the service immediately : sudo service amazondash start